How do community coalitions make an impact on youth substance abuse?

 Environmental Change Strategies

 Environmental strategies are used to change the context (environment) in which substance use and abuse occur.
 Environmental strategies incorporate efforts aimed at changing or influencing community conditions, standards, institutions, structures, systems and/or policies.
 Environmental strategies are critical elements of a comprehensive plan for community coalitions to reduce substance use and abuse.
-The Champaign County Drug Free Youth Coalition is currently focused on addressing youth access to alcohol and marijuana.
-By reducing youth access to alcohol, we expect rates of underage alcohol use to decline and age of first use to be delayed.
-Youth have identified that alcohol is accessed through parents, young adults, and alcohol retailers in our county.
+The Champaign County Drug Free Youth Coalition is currently focused on addressing youth access to alcohol and adult prescription drug misuse.